Discovery

 Modash automatically tags the orders as Modash gift in Shopify, so it’s clear which orders are coming from the influencers you’ve gifted.

-You’ll even be able to track each gifting order from Modash, see when orders have been fulfilled (or not).
+And because Modash deeply integrates with Shopify, you’ll even be able to track each gifting order from Modash, see when orders have been fulfilled (or not).

 It’s time for an upgrade